Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Role: Product Designer / Design System Manager

 Since 2017, I’ve been helping the Swedish corporate health provider Feelgood strengthen its digital product suite.
-I’ve been working in two cross-functional teams designing digital products empowering both staff and clients.
+I’ve been working in two cross-functional teams designing products empowering both staff and clients.

 About Feelgood